- All Topics

 So what was causing the gearcases to fail?
 Lube changes were being conducted approximately every six months on regularly scheduled PMs, and oil samples were being taken nearly every three months, but these tasks alone were not detecting failures.
 Consequently, there was little belief from the maintenance team that used oil analysis was effective.

 Part of the problem was the lack of new oil sample analysis with which to compare the used oil.
 Lubricants for “big iron” typically have high viscosities (approximately 1,000 centistokes) and unique additive packages.
+These are often referred to as heavy-duty greases.
 The only way to know if you have lost your additive package in your used oil is to have a new oil reference.

 A customized test slate for “big iron”